Property QT of relatively hierarchically hyperbolic groups

-In application, we also consider a slightly stronger property, which we call \emph{property (QT')}.
-A group $G$ has property (QT') if $G$ has property (QT) with respect to a finite product of quasi-trees $\prod_{i=1}^n T_i$ and the $G$--action on $\prod_{i=1}^n T_i$ is diagonal.
-By \cite[Theorem 1.5]{HNY21}, if a residually finite group $G$ is relatively hyperbolic such that every peripheral subgroup has property (QT'), then $G$ has property (QT).
-Without ambiguity, we also say a $G$--action on a metric space $X$ has \emph{property (QT')} if $G$ acts diagonally on a finite product of quasi-trees $\prod_{i=1}^n T_i$ and $X$ admits a $G$-equivariant quasi-isometric embedding into $\prod_{i=1}^n T_i$.
-In particular, if $X$ itself is a finite product of quasi-trees, then any diagonal action on $X$ has property (QT').

 As a generalization of the Masur–Minsky machinery \cite{MM99,MM00}, \emph{hierarchically hyperbolic groups} \cite{BHS17b,BHS19}, abbreviated as HHGs, have become an important bridge between mapping class groups, cubical groups, and many other nonpositively-curved groups.
-A list of papers in this field can be found in \cite{HRSS24}.
-Coarsely speaking, an HHG is a finitely generated group $G$ whose geometry can be recovered from $G$--equivariant projections to a specified (infinite) collection of hyperbolic spaces.
+A list of papers in this field can be found in \cite{HRSS25}.
+Coarsely speaking, an HHG is a finitely generated group $G$ whose geometry can be recovered from $G$-equivariant projections to a specified (possibly infinite) collection of hyperbolic spaces.
+For background on HHGs and relative HHGs, see Section \ref{def2}.
 As shown in \cite{BHS17a}, HHGs have finite asymptotic dimension.
-We ask
+This leads to a natural question: